GLOBAL ECONOMY-Evaporating inflation and growth put pressure on central banks

 By Jonathan Cable and Koh Gui Qing

-LONDON/BEIJING, Jan 23 (Reuters) - Businesses across Asia and Europe have slashed prices at the start of the year to drum up trade, surveys showed on Friday, vindicating the European Central Bank’s decision to print money in a bid to revive inflation.
+LONDON/BEIJING, Jan 23 (Reuters) - Businesses across Asia and Europe have slashed prices at the start of the year to drum up trade, surveys showed on Friday, a day after the European Central Bank voted to print money in a bid to revive inflation.

 Euro zone firms cut prices at the fastest rate in nearly five years and Chinese factories cut them for the sixth straight month, while economic growth in South Korea slowed sharply, raising the prospect of more easing from central banks in Asia.